Cultural Competence And Family Mental Health

 Providers who lack cultural competency or harbor biases can cause severe consequences for individuals seeking care.
 Examples of these consequences can include:

-• A general distrust of the healthcare system
+A general distrust of healthcare and mental health services

 In other words, cultural competency is key to providing high-quality care.
 Moreover, cultural competence keeps in mind systemic issues by acknowledging and mitigating the added stigmas and barriers that BIPOC communities often face in an effort to promote more equitable and effective mental health outcomes.
 Without cultural competence, there is the risk of perpetuating structural racism and exacerbating mental health disparities, which can lead to severe consequences for individuals and communities.